This API is a HTTP-based REST API with predictable resource URIs. The API accepts and returns data encoded in YAML or JSON.

 error is returned if the object already exists.replace

-- The object is replaced if it exists, and create if
+- The object is replaced if it exists, and created if

 it doesn't exists.update

-- The existing object is merged with the given fields.
+- The existing object is updated with the given fields.
 An

 error is returned if the object doesn't exists.delete